 One thing you should always keep in mind is the amount of liquid you use when blending your smoothies.
 The key to thick smoothies is finding the right liquid-to-solid ingredient ratio.
 Everyone has their individual preference for thickness, so keep on experimenting to find your perfect balance.

-If you typically use fruit juice in your smoothie recipes, you can even try freezing some in an ice cube tray overnight and adding the cubes in for an extra thick smoothie.
-This method isn't recommended if you're using plant-based milk options like almond milk or coconut milk, as they can separate during the freezing process.
+If you typically use fruit juice in your smoothie recipes, you can even try freezing some in an ice cube tray overnight and adding the cubes into your blender for an extra thick smoothie.
+This method isn't recommended if you're using plant-based milk options like oat milk, almond milk or coconut milk, as they can separate during the freezing process.

 Salivating for a superfood smoothie now?
 We totally get it.
 Click HERE for some delicious and nutrient-rich smoothie recipes to satisfy your craving!